Finite groups with geodetic Cayley graphs: Structure of geodetic Cayley graphs

 \subsection{Cayley graphs of diameter two}

-\begin{lemma} If $\Gamma = \mathrm{Cay}(G, \Sigma)$ is geodetic and has diameter $2$, then $\Gamma$ is the cycle $C_5$ of length $5$. \end{lemma} \begin{proof} From Stemple~\cite{stemple1974geodetic} we know that every geodetic graph of diameter two falls into one of the following classes: block graphs joining all cliques in one vertex, biconnected graphs with exactly two different vertex degrees, and Moore graphs of diameter two.

-Among these, the Moore graphs are the only regular graphs.
-The Moore graphs of diameter two are the $C_5$, the Petersen graph, the Hoffman-Singleton graph and a hypothetical graph of degree $57$~\cite{BannaiI73,Damerell73}.
-A degree-57 Moore graph cannot be vertex-transitive~\cite[Theorem 1.13]{Cameron99}, and, the Petersen graph and Hoffman-Singleton graph are not Cayley graphs~\cite{PotonikSV2012} (see also \cite{MillerS05} or our own computer search).
-Thus $C_5$ is the only geodetic Cayley graph of diameter 2. \end{proof}

-The combination of \Cref{lem:conjugate_ord_two} and \Cref{lem:conjugacyclass} affords a short elementary proof of the (well-known) fact that the Moore graphs of diameter 2, other than $C_5$, are not Cayley graphs.

-\begin{proposition} The Petersen graph, the Hoffman-Singleton graph, and all of the hypothetical Moore graphs of degree $57$ and diameter $2$ are not Cayley graphs. \end{proposition} \begin{proof} Assume that $\Gamma = \mathrm{Cay}(G, \Sigma)$ for one of these graphs.
-Then $\abs{G}$ is even and, as such, there exist elements of order two in $G$.
+\begin{proposition} If $G$ is of even order, then $G$ has no geodetic Cayley graph of diameter two. \end{proposition} \begin{proof} Assume that $\Gamma = \mathrm{Cay}(G, \Sigma)$ is a geodetic Cayley graph of diameter two and $\abs{G}$ is even.
+Since $\abs{G}$ is even, $G$ has elements of order two.
 Since $\Gamma$ is geodetic and has diameter two, each such element is contained in $\Sigma$ by \Cref{lem:conjugate_ord_two}.
 But then $\Sigma$ contains an entire conjugacy class.
-By \Cref{lem:conjugacyclass}, the graph $\Gamma$ would therefore have to be complete or a cycle, both of which is absurd. \end{proof}
+By \Cref{lem:conjugacyclass}, the graph $\Gamma$ would therefore have to be complete or a cycle, both of which are absurd. \end{proof}

+This affords a short elementary proof of the (well-known) fact that the Moore graphs of diameter two, other than $C_5$, are not Cayley graphs (see \cite[Theorem~3.13]{Cameron99}, \cite{PotonikSV2012,MillerS05}).

+\begin{corollary} The Petersen graph, the Hoffman-Singleton graph, and all of the hypothetical Moore graphs of degree $57$ and diameter two are not Cayley graphs. \end{corollary} \begin{proof} As each graph has an even number of vertices and diameter two, this follows from \cref{prop:notCG}. \end{proof}

+In order to prove the next lemma, we recall the following definition.
+A graph $\Gamma$ is called \emph{strongly regular} with parameters $(\delta,\lambda,\mu)$ if every vertex has degree $\delta$, any two adjacent vertices share exactly $\lambda$ neighbors, and any two non-adjacent vertices have exactly $\mu$ neighbors in common.
+A necessary condition for a graph with $v$ vertices to be strongly regular with parameters $(\delta,\lambda,\mu)$ is the equation $ (v-\delta-1)\mu =\delta(\delta-\lambda -1)$.
+Clearly, every strongly regular graph with parameter $\mu = 1$ is geodetic and has diameter two, and in this case the above condition becomes